Kohala Waterfall Swim and Hike

 What should you bring and wear on the hike?

-Reusable water bottle, comfortable walking shoes or reef walkers, bathing suit, hat, sunscreen, and a light jacket or sweatshirt.
+Reusable water bottle, comfortable walking shoes or water shoes (we like Teva shoes), bathing suit, hat, sunscreen, and a light jacket or sweatshirt.

 Is there an elevation gain?